dhis2/training-docs/content/tracker_config/tg_programrules.md

 Clear the cache if needed, than go to tracker capture to test the rule

-Pregnant should be hidden if age is less than 18 and sex is Male
+Pregnant should be hidden if sex is Male

 ![](Images/pr/image34.png)